ZaraCui/Travel-Planning-Agent/README.md

 - CORS: if you deploy frontend and backend to different hosts, ensure the backend allows CORS for your frontend origin.
 Add a simple Flask CORS header or use `flask-cors`.
 - Secrets: keep secret keys only in backend provider (Render/Cloud Run) environment settings; do NOT commit them into `static/config.js`.

+## 📌 Disclaimer

+This project is an experimental planning agent for learning and exploration purposes.
+Distances and travel times are approximations.

+## 📫 Author

+Built as a hands-on exploration of agent architectures and planning systems.